k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md

 ## TDM Portal General Parameters

 - The [TDM portal](/articles/TDM/tdm_gui/01_tdm_gui_overview.md) param_name is **tdm_gui_params**.
 The value of this parameter includes a list of the following parameters:

-  - **maxRetentionPeriod** - maximum number days when setting a [retention period](/articles/TDM/tdm_gui/16_extract_task.md#retention-period) on extract with data versioning tasks.
-The default value is 90 days.

   - **retentionDefaultPeriod** - default retention period of the LUIs on extract or extract-and-load tasks.
 The default value is **Do Not Delete**.

   - **reservationDefaultPeriod** - default reservation period for an entity reservation.

   - **versioningRetentionPeriod** and **versioningRetentionPeriodForTesters** - default retention period on extract data versioning tasks.
-Default value is 5 days ("unit":"Days","value":5).
+The default value is 5 days ("unit":"Days","value":5).

   - **permissionGroups** - list of the [TDM permission groups](/articles/TDM/tdm_gui/02a_permission_group_mapping_window.md).
 The following options are currently supported: **admin**,**owner**, and **tester**.